orangeduck/Cello/README.md

   var pear_price = get(prices, $(String, "Pear"));
   printf("Price of a 'Pear' is '%li'\n", as_long(pear_price));

-  /* Hashtable also supports iteration */
+  /* Tables also supports iteration */
   foreach(prices, key) {
     var price = get(prices, key);
     printf("Price of '%s' is '%li'\n", as_str(key), as_long(price));